brainwt/Building-Energy-Calendarization/README.md

 Research was conducted under the KICT Research Program (project no. 20220260-001, Data-Centric Checkup Technique of Building Energy Performance) funded by the
 Ministry of Science and ICT.

-This work is supported by the Korea Agency for Infrastructure Technology Advancement(KAIA) grant funded by the Ministry of Land, Infrastructure and Transport (Grant RS-2023-00244769)
+This work is supported by the Korea Agency for Infrastructure Technology Advancement(KAIA) grant funded by the Ministry of Land, Infrastructure and Transport (Grant RS-2023-00244769, Development of a data framework for integrating building energy datasets and applications to accelerate carbon neutrality in the building sector)

 ---